 How to get a Visa for Bali

-In the past, getting visa to Bali was not as easy as it is today.
+In the past, getting a visa to Bali was not as easy as it is today.
 Today there are over 140 countries that are visa exempt, this means that upon arrival you can get a stamp into the country without a problem.
-This doesn’t mean that your country is one on the 140 countries list, so make sure you check the list to see if you are on it. in 2016 the president of Australia signed a contract allowing Australians to not need visa as well.
-Even though your country gets approved on arrival, the major difference is the time you are allowed to stay in country.
-The problem we ran into is that i am from the US and Tah is from Thailand.
-With me being from the USA, i was allowed to stay in total of 60 days in Bali but that’s not always the case.
-Tah had to leave and fly back in by the 30 day mark and wasn’t allowed to stay longer than that.
+This doesn’t mean that your country is one on the 140 countries list, so make sure you check the list to see if you are on it. in 2016 the president of Australia signed a contract allowing Australians do not need a visa as well.
+Even though your country gets approved on arrival, the major difference is the time you are allowed to stay in the country.
+The problem we ran into is that I am from the US and Tah is from Thailand.
+With me being from the USA, I was allowed to stay in a total of 60 days in Bali but that’s not always the case.
+Tah had to leave and fly back in by the 30-day mark and wasn’t allowed to stay longer than that.

 Be culturally aware when traveling Bali

 Did you know most of Indonesian is Muslim but Bali itself is predominately Hindu?
 It is very well-known that the culture is strong in Bali, this means we should be culturally aware of our surroundings and the beliefs Balinese hold.
-We are guest in someone else’ country so just make sure you know what not to do.
+We are guests in someone else’ country so just make sure you know what not to do.
 Somethings to know that will make your trip easier would be that traveling on a Holiday is almost impossible.
 The streets become so packed with traffic and celebrations that getting from A to B is not even thought of.
-Also Balinese do take well to people that loose their temper.
-What i mean is if you cant control your anger they will lose respect for you instantly.
+Also, the Balinese do take well to people that lose their temper.
+What I mean is if you can’t control your anger they will lose respect for you instantly.
 Make sure you always take a deep breath and try and solve issues in a calm and polite way.

 Best way to get around Bali

-Indonesia, is offering you world class diving.
-If you’re planning a dive trip to Indonesia, then a liveaboard is the perfect choice.
+Indonesia is offering you world-class diving.
+If you’re planning a dive trip to Indonesia, then a liveaboard is a perfect choice.
 Click here to find the right boat for you!